October 7th, 2020

 Branch recently hosted its first-ever Agency Advisory Council; a close-knit group of mobile marketing and analytics leaders from top agencies.
 Branch brings this group together to discuss important ongoing industry developments and trends, share strategies and leading practices, and to provide input and feedback on Branch’s overall strategy and product roadmap.

 No surprise, the topic du jour was how changes in iOS14 and Apple’s intent to limit access to the IDFA would affect clients’ mobile marketing and measurement strategies.
-Although Apple gave us all a reprieve last month, the topic remains top of mind to help agency clients plan for a transition in early 2021.
+Although Apple gave us all a reprieve in September, the topic remains top of mind to help agency clients plan for a transition in 2021.

 Quick note: This article does not provide in-depth explanations for many of the concepts behind these IDFA-related agency discussions.
 For more on the fundamentals related to the loss of IDFA in upcoming Apple iOS releases, the use of Apple’s SKAdNetwork, and steps you can take to prepare, visit Branch’s iOS14 landing page and read related articles on our blog.